Best Free Document Scanner App for iPhone in 2026 (I Tested 4)

 • No dedicated scanning workflow.
 It's a note-taking app that happens to scan, not a scanner app.

 For the occasional one-off scan, Apple Notes is fine.
 For anything more, you need a dedicated app.
+(If you're looking for more productivity tools that are actually free, we put together a roundup of 5 free iPhone apps worth checking out.)

 Real-World Use Cases